 How To Be Mentored

 Whether you are wanting to grow your prophetic gift (everyone has a prophetic gift to some measure) or you have a prophetic call on your life you want to walk into, a mentor is one of the provisions of God for you to get there.
-Each of the different five-fold giftings mentor in very different ways, and this article is focused specifically on the prophetic.
+Each of the different five-fold giftings mentor in very different ways.

 Firstly, ask God.
 There are seasons when He wants to tutor us directly, and seasons when He will teach us through mentors.
 Ask God if He has a mentor for you in this season, and if so then ask Him to show you who it is.